marcelklehr/waterline-to-jsonapi/README.md

 var owner = await Owner.findOne({name: 'John'})
 this.body = jsonapi.relation(owner, 'owner', 'pets')
 ```

+### options:Object
+ * `fields` Sparse fieldset constraints (optional).
+Must be an object with collection identities as keys and string lists of attributes as values: `{pets: 'name,age,owner', owner: 'name,pets'}`

 ### jsonapi.errors(er:Error|Array&lt;Error&gt;)
 Turns your errors into a valid jsonapi response.
 You can either pass a single error or an array of errors.